kubesphere/community/sig-installation/guideline/Helm-package-development-tutorial.md

 appVersion: The version of the app that this contains (optional).
 This needn't be SemVer.
 deprecated: Whether this chart is deprecated (optional, boolean)
 ```

 ## The README.md File

-A README for a chart should be formatted in Markdown (README.md), and should generally contain:
+A README for a chart should be formatted in Markdown (README.md), and generally contain:

 * Introduction
 * Prerequisites
 * Installing the Chart